Adutwumwaa/Blossom-Fall-2019-Data-Engineering/README.md

 # Blossom-Fall-2019-Data-Engineering
-This repository contains all labs and project work pertaining to the Data Engineering Program at Blossom Academy
+This repository contains all project work pertaining to the Data Engineering Program at Blossom Academy

 # Project 1: Simple ETL pipleine
 Downloaded data from s3 bucket.